lucaleonect/nqa_server/docs/scheduler.md

 ## Observability

 - Logs are printed to stdout with `[scheduler]` prefixes.
 Use `docker compose logs scheduler` during operations.
+- When present, friendly job names are emitted alongside UUIDs in log lines to ease traceability.
 - Job transitions are recorded in the database (`status`, `error`, `updated_at`).
 Querying via SQL is the authoritative source for system state.
 - The scheduler does not currently expose Prometheus metrics or health endpoints.
 When running multiple replicas, rely on container orchestrator liveness probes instead.